jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

-        hygiene technique, the reduction of sugar intake, the well-balanced diet rich in fruits, vegetables and fiber, the reduction of alcohol consumption, the cessation of smoking habit, the periodic professional controls and the topical applications of fluoride will have a favorable impact on the appearance and prevalence of caries, periodontal diseases and oral neoplasms.</p>\n"
+        hygiene technique, the reduction of sugar intake, the well-balanced diet rich in fruits, vegetables and fiber, the reduction of alcohol consumption, the cessation of smoking habit, the periodic professional controls and the topical applications of fluoride; will have a favorable impact on the appearance and prevalence of caries, periodontal diseases and oral neoplasms.</p>\n"
     - question: What is bacterial plaque?
       answer: "<p>Dental or bacterial plaque is a white-yellowish sticky substance